JoonHyeok-hozy-Kim/ai_paper_study/math/statistics/ch03/02/note.md

 * [Back to Statistics Main](../../main.md)

 ## 3.2 Special Distribution Functions

+#### Before listing various distributions...
+- How do we know which distribution to use in a given physical problem?
+  - There is no simple and direct answer to this question.
+One intuitive way is to construct a histogram from the information at hand; from the shape of this histogram, we decide whether the random variable follows a particular distribution such as gamma distribution.
+  - Once we decide that it follows a particular distribution, then the parameters of this distribution, such as α and β, must be statistically estimated.

 ### 3.2.1 The Binomial Probability Distribution
 #### Concept) Bernoulli Probability Distribution
 - Def.)